Child care in Canada: Impact of Covid-19 on child care

 In March 2020, child care services in almost all provinces and territories, were already in a "vulnerable financial and organizational situation".
 The primary source of revenue for most child care services was directly through parent fees.
 With closures caused by the pandemic, most of the regulated child care facilities were unable to pay their staff and were forced to lay off their employees.
 This led to a crisis across Canada where working parents were unable to access reliable child care.
 The dilemma of parents, most often mothers, became obvious to all Canadians.
 The CRRU 2020 report said that, across "Canada and across sectors, for the first time, the essential and central nature of child care for the economy's full functioning became apparent to a much broader population".

 A November 2020 report RBC report warned that COVID-19 had "rolled back the clock on three decades of advances in women’s labour-force participation" and that this would slow down Canada’s economy recovery.
 Between February and October 2020, there were 20,600 Canadian women that left the work force while almost 68,000 men joined the labour force.
 With daycares offering services for smaller numbers of children, and more classes were online with children at home, women's child care became "more onerous" and may have forced "more women to choose not to work outside the home."
 Mothers of children who are under the age of 6, make up over 50% of women aged 35-39 who are out of the labour force, according to the analysis.

 During the pandemic, across Canada, full-time licensed child care providers saw their enrollment drop.
 For profit child care facilities' parent fees became "unaffordably high."

+The Covid 19 pandemic, however, also highlighted the critical importance of childcare to the workforce and economy.
+Partly as a result, after decades of discussion federal action was finally spurred, resulting in the roll out of $10 a day care.

 Early childhood educators

-As federal and provincial governments work to create new child-care spots by 2026 to achieve the five year goal of cutting daily child care fees to $10, early childhood educators (ECE) began leaving the profession in droves.
+As federal and provincial governments work to create new child-care spots by 2026 to achieve the five year goal of cutting daily child care fees to $10, early childhood educators began leaving the profession in droves.
 Prior to COVID-19 pandemic, the focus had been on created affordable spaces so more parents, usually mothers, could work outside the home.
-During the pandemic thousands of ECE have moved on to other jobs either to relieve the stress or to earn a higher income.
-Like many jobs that are gender biased, ECE workers are underpaid and do not have pensions, paid sick days, or benefits.
-With the added strain of working harder to protect children in their care during the pandemic, ECE workers who were not eligible for either sick days or priority vaccinations felt they were being "ignored" and "disrespected".
+During the pandemic thousands of educators have moved on to other jobs either to relieve the stress or to earn a higher income.
+Like many jobs that are gender biased, workers in early childhood education are underpaid and do not have pensions, paid sick days, or benefits.
+With the added strain of working harder to protect children in their care during the pandemic, workers who were not eligible for either sick days or priority vaccinations felt they were being "ignored" and "disrespected".
 As of March 2022, early childhood education was "not a financially viable career for anyone with even the most basic life goals."